Nitinkmr/hyperledgerDoc/README.md

 docker rm $(docker ps -aq)
 docker rmi $(docker images dev-* -q)
 ```
-In a directory of your choice,(In a directory of your choice (will assume ~/fabric-tools) get the zip file that contains the tools)
+In a directory of your choice (will assume ~/fabric-tools) get the zip file that contains the tools

 ```
 mkdir ~/fabric-tools && cd ~/fabric-tools